seb-patron/archived-seb-patron.github.io/_posts/2018-11-09-santa-gdpr.markdown

 He sees your location when you're sleeping.
 He knows when your phone is awake.
 He knows if you liked your friend's most recent instagram post or not and put that into a big data Hadoop cluster that predicts the most relevant content that will extend your app usage by 2 minutes and 17 seconds.

-Santa is tracking your location and if he's as good as they say he is he's probably working at Facebook's big data department.
+Santa is tracking your location, and if he's as good as they say he is, he's probably working at Facebook's big data department.

 This wouldn't really be much of a problem if Santa lived outside of the EU.
 Maybe somewhere like the North Pole.
 Then he could just [take the easy route and block all EU users][sites-blocking-eu-users] from receiving gifts.